ology/audio-player/README.md

     ln -s /media/you/external_drive/Music/ Audio
     cd ..

+For instance.

-For windows, as the Administrator do:
+For windows, as the Administrator do this:

     mklink /D C:\Users\you\wherever\audio-player\public\Audio "X:\My Music"

 Then to run the app:

-    audio-player $ morbo audio-player5
+    audio-player $ morbo audio-player6

 And first browse to http://127.0.0.1:3000/refresh to index your audio.
 Thereafter, http://127.0.0.1:3000/

 ~